Geology Alumni Web Pages

-Hanna Blatchford '12 is in grad school in Vermont; her research topic is "Understanding the mobility and speciation of legacy Pb in urban soils."
-Previously was an intern with the US Geological Survey; and while at Beloit she was an author of this paper on the effects of chemicals from gold mines on wildlife.
+Hanna Blatchford '12 is in grad school in Vermont; her research topic is "An Investigation of Lower Crustal Deformation in Fiordland, New Zealand."
+Previously she was an intern with the US Geological Survey; and while at Beloit she was an author of this paper on the effects of chemicals from gold mines on wildlife.

 Elizabeth Ceperley '12 has completed her MS in geology at the University at Buffalo and now is an Associate Research Specialist at the Wisconsin Geological and Natural History Survey in the Quaternary group.
 While a Beloit student, Liz did a project on using clay mineralogy to analyze sediment sources in glaciers in Svalbard.

 India John '12 helped keep things light on campus as an Environmental Geology and Journalism major.

 Jorge Selva '12 is Digital Marketing Manager and a Communications and Development Assistant at World Bicycle Relief.

 Amanda Manzanares '11 was lead author on a paper at the Geological Society of America on replacement mechanisms in altered arc volcanic rocks.

 Hanna Thornberg '11 is a graduate student at East Carolina University in North Carolina, and she was lead author on a study of the animal and chemical changes due to aquaculture in Malaysia.

 Ethan Mamer '10, a hydrogeologist at New Mexico Institute of Mining and Technology, studied techniques employing water temperature to map groundwater inputs into a stream.